TRIQS/solid_dmft/Docker/README.md

 # Setting docker up
-Install docker as described in the [General Wiki](../../materials_theory_intro/wikis/IT%20overview#installation-of-docker).

-There are Dockerfiles for images based on Ubuntu 20 ("focal") with OpenMPI (for non-Cray clusters) or MPICH (for Cray clusters like Daint), IntelMKL, VASP, wannier90 2.1, triqs 3.x.x, and Triqs MaxEnt included.
+There are Dockerfiles for images based on Ubuntu 22 ("impish") with OpenMPI (for non-Cray clusters) or MPICH (for Cray clusters like Daint), IntelMKL, VASP, wannier90 3.1, triqs 3.x.x, and Triqs MaxEnt included.

 ## Building the docker image
 The Dockerfile is built with this command, where `<version name>` could be `3.0.0`: